TOUR Info Index HOME ©2005UnimaxNYC

 First:

-"our students cannot be presumed to have a high degree of medical sophistication."
 (Discussion Section, paragraph 9) and yet the study is still published as if it still had value.

 For example:

-It would have been necessary to ask pertinent questions
+It would have been necessary to ask pertinent questions such as:

-a) Was the body art obtained professionally in a shop, by amateurs or self-administered.
+a) Was the body art obtained professionally in a shop, by amateurs or self-administered?

 f) If you reported an infection, 1) was this diagnosis by a health care provider?
 2) How were you treated?